The-Strategy-Unit/impact_of_strikes_on_ed_durations/README.md

 (7)  other outputs not used in the manuscript,
 (9)  preliminary and exploratory scripts.

-Some of the R files must be run within the National Commissioning Data Repoistiry (NCDR)  data science server.
-These have the suffix "(ncdr)".
+Some of the R files must be run within the National Commissioning Data Repoistiry (NCDR)  data science server or the Unified Data Access layer (UDAL).
+These have the suffix "(ncdr)" or "(udal)".